backstreetbrogrammer/05_Persistence/README.md

 of the field.
 We will use Message Digest **SHA-1** **AES** algorithm for "encryption" and "decryption" of the secured fields.

+**ERRATA**: I have changed the hash function from "SHA-1" to "SHA-512" as "SHA-1" is not secured and not used anymore.

 #### Youtube

 - [34 - Java Serialization - Protecting sensitive information - Code Demo 1](https://youtu.be/tPWyMgbjuTw)